-Dr. Monticone has authored and co-authored more than 90 scientific contributions published or under review in peer-reviewed journal papers, book chapters and peer-reviewed conference proceedings, receiving more than 1900 citations.
-His first-author papers have appeared in several high-impact journals, including Physical Review Letters (three times selected as “Editor’s Suggestion”), Nature Nanotechnology, Proceedings of the IEEE, Optica, and Science.
-Some of his recent research work has been picked up by national and international media outlets, such as BBC, NBC News, The Huffington Post, and Time Magazine.
-Dr. Monticone has won several awards, including the Inaugural Margarida Jacome Dissertation Award, awarded by The University of Texas at Austin, the 2017 Raj Mittra Travel Grant Award, a WNCG Student Leadership Award and the H.L.
-Bruce Graduate Fellowship, both from UT Austin, an IEEE Antennas and Propagation Society Doctoral Research Award, an IEEE Photonics Society Graduate Student Fellowship, and the Best Student Paper Award (1st prize) at the conference Metamaterials’2013.
-Dr. Monticone is serving as a reviewer for several journals and international conferences, he is currently the guest-editor of a special issue on metamaterials for the journal Materials, and he has been a member of the organizing committee of the Metamaterials congress series since 2015.
+Dr. Monticone has authored and co-authored more than 100 scientific contributions in peer-reviewed journal papers, book chapters, and peer-reviewed conference proceedings, receiving more than 2500 citations, and has given over 20 invited talks and seminars.
+His papers have appeared in several high-impact journals, including Physical Review Letters (three times selected as “Editor’s Suggestion”), Nature Nanotechnology, Proceedings of the IEEE, Optica, and Science.
+Some of his research work has been picked up by national and international media outlets, such as BBC, NBC News, The Huffington Post, and Time Magazine.
+Dr. Monticone received the U.S. Air Force Office of Scientific Research (AFOSR) Young Investigator Program Award (YIP) in 2018.
+He was also the recipient of the Inaugural Margarida Jacome Dissertation Award, awarded by The University of Texas at Austin, the 2017 Raj Mittra Travel Grant Award, a WNCG Student Leadership Award and the H.L.
+Bruce Graduate Fellowship, both from UT Austin, an IEEE Antennas and Propagation Society Doctoral Research Award, an IEEE Photonics Society Graduate Student Fellowship, and the Best Student Paper Award at the conference Metamaterials’2013.
+Dr. Monticone is serving as a reviewer for several journals and international conferences, and has been a member of the organizing committee of the Metamaterials congress series since 2015.
 Dr. Monticone is a member of the IEEE, the American Physical Society (APS), the Optical Society of America (OSA), and is a full member of the International Union of Radio Science (URSI).

 - Ph.D. in Electrical and Computer Engineering, 2011 – 2016.
 The University of Texas at Austin, Austin, TX, USA.